 Aside from being a knowledge producer, Diego is also an accomplished stage director and fight choreographer.
-He has taught, performed, directed and/or choreographed on the east coast and abroad with companies such as: City Theater (PA), Hostos Repertory Theatre (NYC), Nuyorican Poets Cafe (NYC), 3-Legged Dog Media & Theatre Group (NYC), Gallery Players (NYC), Chautauqua Theater Company (NY), New Perspectives Theatre Company (NYC), The Barksdale Theater (VA) and The Conciliation Project (VA) amongst others.
+He has taught, performed, directed and/or choreographed on the east coast and abroad with companies such as: Pittsburgh Civic Light Opera (PA), City Theater (PA), Hostos Repertory Theatre (NYC), Nuyorican Poets Cafe (NYC), 3-Legged Dog Media & Theatre Group (NYC), Gallery Players (NYC), Chautauqua Theater Company (NY), New Perspectives Theatre Company (NYC), The Barksdale Theater (VA) and The Conciliation Project (VA), amongst others.

 His choreographed violence has also been featured in productions at the University of Evansville (IN), University of Pittsburgh (PA), Queensborough Community College (NYC) and the Lee Strasberg Theater and Film Institute (NYC).
 In 2013, his fight choreography was requested for the first inter-arts collaboration at the historic Chautauqua Institution (NY).
 The off-Broadway production of Layon Gray's Black Angels Over Tuskegee is still running in its eighth year and features Diego's imaginative movement choreography as well.